edriso/one-lesson-up/README.md

 # One Lesson Up 🎯

-> **Stop abandoning courses.
-Start finishing them.**
+> **Turn Learning Into a Game.
+Level up your learning.**

-Transform online learning into an engaging journey with gamification, accountability, and community support.
-Whether you're taking a Udemy course, YouTube series, or any structured program, One Lesson Up keeps you accountable and motivated.
+Transform any structured learning into an engaging journey with gamification, accountability, and community support.
+Whether it's Udemy courses, YouTube series, bootcamps, or any structured learning path - turn it into a game and actually finish what you start.

 ## 🌟 Why One Lesson Up?

-Most online learners abandon courses within the first few lessons.
+Most learners abandon their courses, classes, and learning roadmaps within the first few lessons.
 One Lesson Up solves this by:

 - **🎯 Gamification** - Turn learning into a game with points, deadlines, and achievements
 - **👥 Community** - Learn alongside others and see what they're studying